 A few years ago, I was in a coffee shop brainstorming ideas for a project that I was working on, and was using a small notebook that had a Pegasus on the cover it.
 The notebook cover got me wondering about the story of Pegasus, so I decided to read about him.
-After reading the story, and because of my love for art, music and all things creative, I decided to jot down some notes about what I read for possible future use.
+After reading the story, and because of my love for art, music and all things creative, I decided to jot down some notes about what I had read for possible future use.

 As I read the myth, I discovered that Pegasus had been given to the Muses on Mount Helicon, which was their sacred mountain.
 While there he struck his hoof on the ground, to create a spring, which was named Hippocrene (Horse Spring).
 That spring was thereafter considered a source of creative inspiration, and thus, Pegasus became a symbol of creativity.

 In addition to its special springs, Mount Helicon was also known for its many medicinal herbs, which were considered to have divine healing powers .

 My husband and I had been wanting to buy a new home for awhile, and in 2018 we finally decided that it was time.
 We often talked about the things we would each like to have at our new home.
 One of the things that I hoped for was a place with a creek or stream on the property or at least nearby, because water has always held a special place in my soul.
 And of course it goes without saying – we wanted a place where we could do our music and art.